 - gives bereavement support

-The chapel also known as the Sanctuary is open every day as a quiet space for private reflection, meditation and prayer, and also as s place for for community prayers and worship.
-It is on the ground floor near the North Door.
+The chapel also known as the Sanctuary is open every day as a quiet space for private reflection, meditation, prayer and also as a place for community prayers and worship.
+It is located on the ground floor near the North Door.

 The Chaplaincy team includes

 Monseigneur Matthew Dickens (Roman Catholic)